xavibenjamin/brightpixels.blog/_posts/2016-04-21-a-managers-job-is-making-sure-employees-have-a-life-outside-work--harvard-business-review.markdown

 ---
-title: A Manager’s Job Is Making Sure Employees Have a Life Outside Work | Harvard Business Review
+title: A Manager’s Job Is Making Sure Employees Have a Life Outside Work
 date: 2016-04-21 00:44:00 -05:00
-tags:
-- business
-- work
-layout: post
-custom_type: link
 link_url: https://hbr.org/2016/03/a-managers-job-is-making-sure-employees-have-a-life-outside-work
+categories:
+- Business
 ---

 Arjun Dev Arora and Raman Frey writing for the *Harvard Business Review*: